ray-project/ray/doc/source/train/getting-started.rst

 Getting Started
 ===============

-Ray Train offers multiple ``Trainers`` which perform scalable model training for different machine learning frameworks.
+Ray Train offers multiple ``Trainers`` which implement scalable model training for different machine learning frameworks.
 Here are examples for some of the commonly used trainers:

 .. tabbed:: XGBoost